yeganemehr/arduino-at/README.md

 # General Information
 I tried to build a fluent API for communication with GSM modems in a generic and efficient way.
-There are plenty of GSM modem clients out there but very few of them are truthly asynchronous and others just using `delay()` in their code which can problems in other parts of process.
+There are plenty of GSM modem clients out there but very few of them are truthly asynchronous and others just using `delay()` in their code which can cause problems in other parts of process.

-Anyway technically this code run on any boards which can run Ardunio framework but I did tested it only on esp8266.
+Anyway technically this code run on any boards which can run Arduino framework but I did tested it only on esp8266.

 # Quickstart

-Let's say we want to test if our modem is up and running and if AT Echo was enabled, we'll turn it off.
+Let's say we want to test if our modem is up and running and if AT Echo is enabled, We turn it off.
 In this example I used SoftwareSerial on D3 & D4 pins but you are free to use HardwareSerial or even a Tcp stream!
 ```c++
 #include <Arduino.h>